-A message from Rich Gilmore, Director of The Nature Conservancy in Australia
+A message from Rich Gilmore, then-Director of The Nature Conservancy in Australia

 I'd like to share my deep concern about the 2019/2020 bushfire crisis that impacted many parts of Australia this summer and to let you know what we are doing in response.